 Abstract

-Increasingly, transcriptome data is being collected in many organisms.
-Here, we develop OrthoClust for simultaneously clustering expression profiles across multiple species.
-OrthoClust integrates the co-expression networks of individual species by utilizing the orthology relationships of genes between species, thus outputting globally optimized modules.
-The modules are fundamentally cross-species and can either be conserved or species-specific.
-We applied OrthoClust to C. elegans and D. melanogaster using RNA-Seq data from the modENCODE consortium.
-The resulting modules were used for inferring putative functions of ncRNAs based on “guilt-by-association”; worm and fly ncRNAs anchored to the same module may potentially have analogous functions.
+Increasingly, high-dimensional genomics data is being collected in many organisms.
+Here, we develop OrthoClust for simultaneously clustering data across multiple species.
+OrthoClust is a general computational framework that integrates the co-association networks of individual species by utilizing the orthology relationships of genes between species.
+It outputs optimized modules that are fundamentally cross-species, which can either be conserved or species-specific.
+We demonstrated the application of OrthoClust using the RNA-Seq expression profiles of C. elegans and D. melanogaster from the modENCODE consortium.
+A potential application of cross-species modules is to infer putative analogous functions of uncharacterized elements like ncRNAs based on “guilt-by-association”.

 Keywords